genelyn2020/SQL-Data-Source/README.md

 # Installation
 In creating the sample database step by step you can [click me](https://www.sqltutorial.org/)

-or maybe this one  direct to sample database
+or maybe this one [click me](https://github.com/genelyn2020/SQL-Data-Source/blob/main/nation.sql) direct to sample database